Living in Colorado Springs: 16 Things To Know Before You Move Here

 - A higher population density can cause greater traffic and add to pollution, not to mention crime rates may be higher.

-16. Overall Quality of Life in Colorado Springs Is Ideal.
+16. Overall Quality of Life in Colorado Springs Is Great.

 If you’re wondering, “Is Colorado Springs a good place to live?,” the answer is a resounding yes.
 Living in Colorado Springs has solid economic growth, top-rated schools, and lots of recreational activities.
 In fact, many people describe living in Colorado Springs as like being in a year-round playground, where you can hike, ski, camp, and go rafting on the Royal Gorge.
 And don’t forget about the museums, parks, and world-class zoo!